sctm/zencoder-cf/README.md

 A Coldfusion implementation for the [Zencoder](http://zencoder.com) API

-See (http://zencoder.com/docs/api/) for more information.
+See [Zencoder API Documentation](http://zencoder.com/docs/api/) for more information.